mortreestone/SzuWei_String_Reverse/src/expression4/README.md

 ## Fourth expression of the string reversal: Lambda Function.

 The fourth expression of the string reverse is implemented by using lambda anonymous function.
 In the revers_string function, it calls transform() function that take two strings.
 Using lamdba function to store the input string element backwardly to the output string.
-The reverse string will retrun in the end.
+The reverse string will return in the end.

 ## Files